-- A. PRIMARY RESIDENTIAL UNIT.
-Automobile parking for the primary residential unit shall be provided in compliance with Chapter 28.90, except as provided below. - 1.
-Special Procedures for Conversion or Demolition of Existing Covered Parking to an Accessory Dwelling Unit.
-When an existing garage, carport, or other covered parking structure is converted to an accessory dwelling unit or junior accessory dwelling unit or demolished in conjunction with the construction of an accessory dwelling unit, the required covered parking spaces that are displaced by the conversion or demolition shall be replaced on the same lot as the primary residential unit in order to satisfy the automobile parking requirement of the existing residential unit.

-- 2. Parking Standards.
-If optional new or replacement parking spaces are proposed for either the primary residential unit or the accessory dwelling unit, those spaces may be provided as covered, uncovered, in a mechanical lift, or in a tandem configuration.
+- J. Parking Standards.
+No automobile parking spaces are required for accessory dwelling units or junior accessory dwelling units.
+The required parking for the existing residential units on site may be reduced or replaced as follows to construct an accessory dwelling unit: - 1.
+No Replacement Parking Required.
+When an existing garage, carport, or other covered parking structure is converted to an accessory dwelling unit or demolished in order to construct an accessory dwelling unit, those off-street parking spaces for the existing residential unit are not required to be replaced. - 2.
+Optional Parking Standards.
+If optional new or replacement parking spaces are proposed for either the primary residential unit or the accessory dwelling unit, those spaces may be provided as covered, uncovered, in a mechanical lift, or in a tandem configuration pursuant to Subsection J.2.f below.
 The new or replacement spaces shall meet all of the following: - a.
-Covered parking shall meet the development standards applicable to a residential unit within the zone in which the lot is located. - b.
-All parking spaces must meet the minimum dimensions and development standards consistent with the City of Santa Barbara Access and Parking Design Standards and Section 28.90.045. - c.
-In order to maintain visibility for adjacent driveways and intersections, uncovered parking spaces shall not obstruct the sightlines required for the safe operation of motor vehicles, as determined by the Public Works Director. - d.
-New or replacement uncovered parking spaces may be allowed in a front or interior setback, provided the uncovered parking space is contained within the area of an existing paved driveway and no increase to paved areas occurs in the setbacks. - e.
+Covered parking shall meet the development standards applicable to the primary residential unit within the zone in which the lot is located. - b.
+All parking spaces must meet the minimum dimensions and development standards consistent with the City Parking Access and Design Standards and Section 30.175.090, Parking Area Design and Development Standards. - c.
+In order to maintain visibility for adjacent driveways and intersections, uncovered parking spaces shall comply with Section 30.140.230, Visibility at Driveways and Intersections. - d.
+New or replacement uncovered parking spaces may be allowed in a front or interior setback, provided all uncovered parking spaces are contained within the area of an existing paved driveway and no increase to paved areas occurs in the setbacks. - e.
 New uncovered parking spaces that are not within an existing paved driveway, as described above, may be located in a new paved area three feet from any interior lot line, provided a minimum of three feet in width of planting area is provided for the length of the paved parking area along the interior lot line, if the paved parking area is parallel to the interior lot line. - f.
-Tandem parking configuration shall meet all the following: - (1) No more than two automobiles shall be placed one behind the other. - (2) Both automobile parking spaces parked in tandem shall be assigned to the same residential unit. - (3) Vertical or stackable tandem parking, provided by means of mechanical lifts, is subject to approval by the Public Works Director.
-Mechanical lifts shall be fully enclosed within a structure and shall require a recorded maintenance agreement.
+Tandem parking configuration shall meet all the following: - (1) No more than two automobiles shall be placed one behind the other.